Tasmania Supercars round: History

 Following the completion of a circuit upgrade in 2004, which included the construction of permanent pit lane facilities and a resurfacing of the track, a new deal was struck to bring the event back onto the calendar in November of the same year.
 Tasmanian driver Marcos Ambrose went into the 2004 event attempting to seal a back-to-back championship victory, until an engine failure in the third and final race of the weekend delayed his coronation as champion.
 David Besnard and three other drivers benefited from a fortuitous late-race safety car to jump to the front of the field, before the four drivers were then demoted to the back of the field at a subsequent safety car due to confusion regarding the standings.
 Several days later, Besnard was credited with the win, the only win for WPS Racing.
 Initially on its return, the event was generally held towards the end of the season, often as the penultimate event, until a move to the early stages of the championship calendar in 2012.

 Between 2007 and 2015, Jamie Whincup and Triple Eight Race Engineering dominated the event with six wins.
 This has seen Whincup surpass Brock as the most successful driver in the event's history.
 In 2013, Fabian Coulthard won Brad Jones Racing their first championship round, winning two races with team-mate Jason Bright winning the other.
 In 2017, the Saturday race was suspended after two laps due to a twelve car pile-up in wet conditions.
 While the race later briefly restarted under safety car, no championship points were awarded due to the short distance completed, however Shane van Gisbergen was still credited with a race victory.
 In 2018, a three-stage knockout qualifying system was introduced to the championship at Symmons Plains to reduce the risks of traffic.
 Craig Lowndes won the round, his last round win as a solo driver, and his first at the circuit since 1998.

-The 2020 event was postponed until November to the COVID-19 pandemic, before later being cancelled altogether.
+The 2020 event was postponed until November due to the COVID-19 pandemic, before later being cancelled altogether.